hubblec4/Matroska-Chapters-Specs/chapters.md

 A timestamp of the end of `Chapter` with nanosecond accuracy.
 The timestamp is excluded and also not scaled.
 The end timestamp is used when the `Edition's EditionFlagOrdered Flag` is set to `true`.
 A `Matroska Player` have to calculate a `Chapter` duration by the difference of end timestamp and start timestamp.
-The end time MUST be greater than the start time otherwise the duration chapter would be negative
+The end timestamp MUST be greater than the start timestamp otherwise the `Chapter` duration would be negative which is illegal.

 Chapter  | Start timestamp | End timestamp | Duration
 -----------|-------|-------|------